Esri/field-maps-scripts/copy_form_between_maps.md

 You can provide the item id (found in the URL when viewing that webmap in the Portal or Field Maps) of both the origin map where the form has been created and the destination map where you would like the form copied to.

-The script will then search for the same layer being present in both maps (as you must use the same feature service in both maps for this script to work) and, if a matching layer is found, copy the formInfo object from the source map's operational layer to the destination map's operational layer.
+The script will then search for the same layer or table being present in both maps (as you must use the same feature service in both maps for this script to work) and, if a matching layer is found, copy the formInfo object from the source map's operational layer/table to the destination map's operational layer/table.
 You should then be able to use your smart form in the destination map.

 By default, this script will copy forms for any matching layers found (so for example, if the same two layers are in the